BEYOND THE CINEMA

 In February 2018, look out for the launch of our interactive educational resources program by Reconciliation Australia and SBS Learn, and the schools screening program hosted by the Australian Centre for the Moving Image.
 ACMI is also holding an exciting exhibition for school kids featuring original props and media from the film in their Fed Square exhibition space during 2018.

-Brendan and lead actor Dean Daley-Jones worked closely with leading Indigenous Men’s Health organizations Mibbinbah and Gamarada to develop a package called Mad Bastards: Be The Best You Can Be – which uses the film to help Indigenous men and women effect change on their lives.
-The program has been run in communities all over Australia – from Cape York in Queensland, Redfern in Sydney to prisons in Perth.
+Mad Bastards looks at an Aboriginal man dealing with his demons, and tracks his journey back to family life and his commitment to change.
+Indigenous Health professionals jumped on this film because it connected so powerfully with indigenous men and women.
+Brendan and lead actor Dean Daley-Jones worked closely with leading Indigenous Men’s Health organizations Mibbinbah and Gamarada to develop a package called Be The Best You Can Be – which uses the film to help Indigenous men and women effect powerful change on their lives.
+The program has been run in communities all over Australia – from Cape York in Queensland, to Redfern in Sydney to prisons in Perth.

-Mad Bastards has had a major life beyond the cinema due to this outreach program.
-Our team was even awarded a National NAPCAN Award by Minister Jenny Collins to acknowledge how important our work was in protecting children from violence.
+Our team was awarded a National NAPCAN Award by Minister Jenny Collins to acknowledge how important our work was in protecting children from violence.

 Below are some photos that give a sense of the powerful life that Mad Bastards has had beyond the cinema.

-More recently, Brendan has been invited by Government to make films that do a similar job.
-His work for the Human Rights Commission, Tourism Australia’s Indigenous Department and Menzies Institute for Indigenous Health speak of his commitment to making films that have a reason to be.
+The films What You Say Matters for the Human Rights Commission, and Mother’s Day for the Menzies Institute for Indigenous Health speak of his commitment to making films that have a reason to be.